Updated rankings for 2021!

 It’s not hard to see why this is one of the best-selling ergonomic kneeling chairs on the market, considering its unbelievable price point (check latest price).
 But this chair has a lot more to offer than just a low price.

 The Flash Furniture Mobile Wooden Ergonomic Kneeling Chair has enough functionality to work in a professional office setting.
-The 2 ½ inch thick padding means that you can sit in it for extended periods.
-This chair also features dual casters for great mobility.
+The 2 ½ inch thick padding isn’t the thickest we’ve done, but plush enough to be comfortable for a couple of hours This chair also features dual casters for great mobility.

 A kneeling chair certainly isn’t just solely for work.
 They’re also a great option for watching TV, gaming, or just sitting and playing around on your phone or tablet.
 With its natural wood frame, this model may blend into your home décor better than a lot of ergonomic office furniture.